keya1331/dino-graphics/README.md

 ---

-*graphics can teach — when the interface roars.*
+*graphics can teach, when the interface roars.*